MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-is-the-cdm-storage-structure-for-analytical-dataflows.md

+---
+title: What is the storage structure for analytical dataflows
+description: What is the storage structure for analytical dataflows
+author: radacad
+ms.service: powerquery
+ms.topic: conceptual
+ms.date: 05/25/2020
+ms.author: v-rerad

-# What is the storage structure for Analytical Dataflows?
+# What is the storage structure for analytical dataflows?

-Analytical dataflows store both data and metadata in Azure Data Lake Gen2 storage.
-The standard dataflows leverage to store and describe data created in the lake by them is called Common Data Model folders.
-In this article, you will learn more about the storage standard dataflows leverage behind the scenes.
+Analytical dataflows store both data and metadata in Azure Data Lake Storage Gen2.
+Standard dataflows leverage to store and describe data created in the lake by them is called Common Data Model folders.
+In this article, you'll learn more about the storage standard dataflows leverage behind the scenes.

-## When the dataflow is analytical; storage needs an structure
+## When the dataflow is analytical; storage needs a structure

-If the [dataflow is standard](https://github.com/MicrosoftDocs/powerquery-docs-pr/blob/reza-dataflows/powerquery-docs/dataflows/understanding-differences-between-analytical-standard-dataflows.md), then the data is stored in the Common Data Service.
-Common Data Service is like a database system; It has the concept of tables, views, and so on.
-The Common Data Service is a structured data storage option used by standard dataflows.
+If the [dataflow is standard](understanding-differences-between-analytical-standard-dataflows.md#standard-dataflow), then the data is stored in Common Data Service.
+Common Data Service is like a database system; it has the concept of tables, views, and so on.
+Common Data Service is a structured data storage option used by standard dataflows.

-However, when the dataflow is [analytical](https://github.com/MicrosoftDocs/powerquery-docs-pr/blob/reza-dataflows/powerquery-docs/dataflows/understanding-differences-between-analytical-standard-dataflows.md), the data is stored in Azure Data Lake Gen2 storage.
+However, when the dataflow is [analytical](understanding-differences-between-analytical-standard-dataflows.md#analytical-dataflow), the data is stored in Azure Data Lake Storage Gen2.
 A dataflow’s data and metadata is stored in a Common Data Model folder.
 Since a storage account might have multiple dataflows stored in it, a hierarchy of folders and subfolders has been introduced to help organize the data.
-Depending on the product the dataflow was created in, the folders and subfolders may represent workspaces (or environments), and then the dataflow’s common data model folder.
-Inside the common data model folder, both schema and data of the dataflow entities are stored.
-This structure follows the standards defined for the common data model.
+Depending on the product the dataflow was created in, the folders and subfolders may represent workspaces (or environments), and then the dataflow’s Common Data model folder.
+Inside the Common Data model folder, both schema and data of the dataflow entities are stored.
+This structure follows the standards defined for Common Data Model.